JamesHizon/Ranking-Presidential-Candidates/README.md

 Plurality:
-Candidate with the most first-place votes (called the plurality candidate) wins Don’t need each voter to rank the candidates - need only the voter’s first choice
+Candidate with the most first-place votes (called the plurality candidate) wins.

+We don’t need each voter to rank the candidates; only the voter’s first choice is needed.

 Borda:
 Candidate with highest total is winner